agaesnk/cheat-notes/MEAN Project Setup.md

 ### Generate the service

-We are going to create a service so we can storage our 'connect-with-API' functions in just one place:
+We are going to create a new service so we can store our 'connect-with-API' functions in just one place.
+This is a good-practice example, as we will be able to connect as many components to our API through the service as we want (reusing code), instead of having to create a specific connexion for each of them:

 + in the terminal, route  `project-folder/client:`